palant/palant.info/content/articles/bitwarden-design-flaw-server-side-iterations/index.md

 **Edit** (2023-01-23): Bitwarden increased the default client-side iterations to 350,000 a few days ago.
 So far this change only applies to new accounts, and it is unclear whether they plan to upgrade existing accounts automatically.
 And today OWASP changed their recommendation to 600,000 iterations, it has been adjusted to current hardware.

+**Edit** (2023-01-24): I realized that some of my concerns were already voiced in Bitwarden’s [2018 Security Assessment](https://cure53.de/pentest-report_bitwarden.pdf).
+Linked to it in the respective sections.

 {{< toc >}}

 ## How Bitwarden protects users’ data